Skip Navigation or Skip to Content

 This intermediate yoga course is designed for those with some yoga experience wanting to expand their practice.
 It will incorporate modifications and variations of poses to ensure safety and promote well-being, while also incorporating alignment cues to help refine the practice and improve flexibility, strength, and balance.
 Each week will build upon the previous, introducing new poses and variations while reinforcing foundational movements and breathwork.
 This course aims to improve physical health, reduce stress, and promote a greater sense of well-being and balance.
 Please wear comfortable clothing that will not restrict movement.

-• Lessons From Nature for Living, Learning, Serving, Leading and Praying a Spiritual Element | On Campus | NEW!
+• Lessons From Nature for Living, Learning, Serving, Leading and Praying a Spiritual Element| On Campus |

 • Fee: $40.00